BrittanyGates/TaskDB/README.md

 ## Version History

+* 0.1.4
+  * Users can now update a task's description with the 'update' command.
+  * Added an `--task-num` option to the `delete`, 'status', and 'update' commands.
+  * Users can reset an in-progress task's status using the "Not Started" argument.
+  * When listing all tasks the program now displays both the added date of the task along with its modified date.
 * 0.1.3
     * Adds the current date and time whenever users add a task or update a task's status.
 * 0.1.2